 However, this doesn’t imply that you completely ignore your shrimp in terms of food.
 Because as compared to a hungry betta, shrimp are slow eaters and may be left behind.
 So, I suggest feeding your shrimp a varied diet from time to time.

-Difference Between Male Betta fish and Female Betta Fish When It Comes To Shrimp
+Difference Between Male and Female Bettas

 When it comes to shrimp, there is no difference between a male and female betta as they both can get aggressive around small shrimp.
 However, the biggest shrimp is out of the league of your bettas because it cannot fit in their mouth.
 For this reason, dwarf shrimp species such as African dwarf are not suitable to keep with your bettas.